Obesity refers to the excess in body fat.

 While that may seem like a simple explanation, this medical condition can cause a number of complex problems.
 Living with obesity raises serious health concerns and puts you at a higher risk of certain diseases.

-A major cause for concern
+Obesity is a major cause for concern

 Today, obesity is an intensifying problem in America, affecting 1 in 3 adults according to the National Institutes of Health.
 There are dozens of medical conditions associated with obesity.
 According to the Obesity Action Coalition, people who are obese or morbidly obese risk developing: